 20 Best African Galleries For Tribal Art

 In recent years, there’s been an increase in the number of tribal art galleries across the African continent.
 Also, Africans are beginning to realize the importance of her tribal arts and demanding the repatriation of stolen African arts.
-An article on Dazed is proof of the contribution of blacks in bettering art all around the world.
 Here is our list of some of the best African galleries.

 #1.
 Nike Art Centre, Lagos, Nigeria

 Nigeria has an abundance of arts and crafts from the Benin kingdom, the Yoruba kingdom, and the Nok civilization.
 Much of this, including batik and indigo artworks, are displayed in the five-storey Nike Art Centre, located in the Lekki area of Lagos state.